The Argonauts by Maggie Nelson

 My rating: 2 of 5 stars

 Nelson in her theoretical speculations indemnifies herself against critique.
 If you find her fragmentary or montage style not merely suggestive in its juxtapositions but also designed to evade difficult questions the minute they are raised, then you are a paranoiac seeking an unattainable (and implicitly anti-queer) wholeness and totality.
 If you find this book’s politics to be, under a thin screen of hip rhetoric, run-of-the-mill middle-class liberal (Nelson’s anxious defense of giving her white baby a Native American name is exemplary here), then you are at one with cruel totalitarian leftists like Žižek or phallic novelists like Franzen—these two are predictably trotted out for the same ritual scorn they get on social media; it’s easier dealing with personalities and shibboleths than with arguments.

-The word “queer” itself risks becoming an all-purpose alibi for all tastes, preferences, and decisions, primarily by comparison with the strawman of an absolute normativity that no one in my experience has ever posited, not the most pious priest or suburban matron.
+The word “queer” itself risks becoming an all-purpose alibi for every taste, preference, and decision, primarily by comparison with the strawman of an absolute normativity that no one in my experience has ever posited, not the most pious priest or suburban matron.
 As Melville’s Ishmael inquired, “Who ain’t a slave?”
 Nelson asks, “What ain’t queer?” and the trouble is the same with both questions.
 Everything, including mom and apple pie—Nelson’s main example is pregnancy and birth—is messy and ambiguous and grotesquely material when you look at it closely enough, but should this earn mom and apple pie the honorific of a radical politics?
 Nelson briefly admits to some of these difficulties, and even calls into question the whole concept of radicalism, but she brushes them aside as an understandable desire to “want things both ways,” itself in its heterogeneity presumably a queer desire.